 If your condition is urgent, you will get our response sooner.
+Please see the table above.
 Urgent appeals are only available for services you are currently receiving or have not yet received.

 Examples of urgent situations are:

 - Your life or health is in serious danger, or a delay in treatment would cause you to be in severe pain that you cannot bear, as determined by our medical professional or your treating physician - You are requesting coverage for inpatient or emergency services that you are currently receiving